jcfromsiberia/RedZone/README.md

 You get the same output.

 # In plans
-- extend template syntax with template inheritance
+- ~~extend template syntax with template inheritance~~ done
-- ~~make Cython extension to use RedZone from Python~~
+- ~~make Cython extension to use RedZone from Python~~ done
 - add install/setup scripts
+- add an ability to add custom functions in Python
+- add an ability to add custom tags in Python